-As mentioned in the previous section, the species was recorded twice (two individuals) in the study area during the observations in April 2021 and June 2021.
+As mentioned in a previous section, the species was recorded once (one individual) in the study area during the observations, during the month of May 2021.

-The main characteristics of the species, as well as the pressures and threats to it, have been reported in Chapter 5 (Species of interest) in the appropriate subchapter.
+The main characteristics of the species, as well as the pressures and threats concerning it have been mentioned in section 5 (is a type of interest), in the relevant subsection required.

-Of all the threats documented, the installation of the proposed WPP is not expected to cause any serious impact on the species.
-No increased concentrations of the species were observed (the species as mentioned above was observed only once during the entire observation period).
-Based on the above and the fact that the species is directly associated with vegetation and soil and flies at a relatively low altitude, the significance of the impact on the species from the installation of the WPP is considered negligible.
+Of all the recorded threats, the installation of the studied WPP will not cause any serious impact on the species.
+No increased concentrations of the species were observed (the species as mentioned above was observed only once throughout the observations).
+Based on the above and the fact that the species is related to vegetation and soil and flies at a low altitude, the significance of the impact on the species from the installation of the WPP is considered negligible.

-It is not possible to present a capture of the species' activity using Kernal density algorithms (more than two records are required).
+It is not possible to record the activity of the species using Kernal density algorithms (due to single logging).